 Ingredients

-- Dairy-free milk: This will be where your recipe starts!
-I like to use almond milk, but this would work with any dairy-free milk or regular dairy milk.
-Heat the milk in the microwave until warm but not boiling, about 30-45 seconds.
-Make sure your milk is unflavored.
+- Non-dairy milk: I like to use unflavored almond milk, but this would work with any non-dairy or regular dairy milk.
+Heat the milk in the microwave until warm but not boiling, about 30 seconds.

-- Active yeast: Since we're working with discard, we still need to use yeast in order to make the rolls rise predictably.
+- Active yeast: Even though we're using sourdough discard, we need to use a leavening agent (in this case, yeast) to make sure the dough rises predictably.

 - Egg: You will want the egg to be room temperature before adding to the recipe.

 - Sourdough discard: The sourdough discard should be unfed and at room temperature for this recipe.
-This recipe is designed to be made from a sourdough starter that uses a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part flour, 1 part water).
+This recipe is designed to be made from a sourdough starter that uses a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
 If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

 - Brown sugar: Brown sugar combines with the butter, cinnamon, and raisins to create the filling between the layers of the rolls.